MarcEscandell/ALPypeRL/docs/CommonIssues.rst

 If your model never stops or it reaches the end of the simulation and nothing happens, it could be due to 2 potetial reasons:

 * Your agent (that is being controlled by an RL policy) is not requesting for new actions.
 That might happen if you have forgotten to call the ``ALPypeRLConnector.requestAction()``.
-You might want to review how to add and use the ``ALPypeRLConnector`` and pay special attention to `step 4 <The AnyLogic Connector>`.
+You might want to review how to add and use the ``ALPypeRLConnector`` and pay special attention to :ref:`step 4 <The AnyLogic Connector>`.
 * Another reason could be that your function ``hasFinished()`` does not return ``true`` when the simulation reaches the end.
 If that is the case, you are advised to include the following check in your code:

 .. code-block:: java